-According to the Missing Middle Housing Study, middle housing ranges from duplexes to multi plexes with 3-16 units.
-Such housing already accounts for about 29 percent of the units in Arlington, considerably more than the 24 percent for single-family detached units.
-Within the Rosslyn-Ballston corridor, 76 percent of the housing is in mid- and high-rise multifamily units, 15 percent is in low-rise multifamily units, 6 percent is in duplexes and townhouses, and 3 percent is in single-family detached homes.
+According to the Missing Middle Housing Study, middle housing ranges from duplexes to multiplexes with 3-16 units.
+Such housing-though often in two-bedroom garden apartments-accounts for about 29 percent of the units in Arlington, considerably more than the 24 percent for single-family detached units.
+Within the Rosslyn-Ballston corridor, 76 percent of the housing is in mid- and high-rise multifamily units, 15 percent is in lowrise multifamily units, 6 percent is in duplexes and townhouses, and 3 percent is in single-family detached homes.
 The housing generally tapers from high-rise apartment buildings in Ballston down to single-family detached units in neighborhoods like Arlington Forest, with middle housing in between (fig. 1).

 Arlington's 2020 General Land Use Plan contains a provision that "tapers densities, heights, and uses down to the existing single-family residential neighborhoods" to reflect the full spectrum of middle housing (fig. 1).
-The plan encourages the construction of "townhouses, midrise, and high-rise dwelling units" near Metro stations while also committing to "preserve and enhance existing single-family and apartment neighborhoods."
+The plan encourages the construction of "townhouses, midrise, and highrise dwelling units" near Metro stations while also committing to "preserve and enhance existing single-family and apartment neighborhoods."
 Commercial and residential buildings have been going up accordingly in the Ballston area, with the corresponding land uses and zoning already in place.
-Arlington Forest lies at one end of the spectrum (fig. 1), and we welcome the General Land Use Plan's commitment to preserving the historic character of neighborhoods like ours.
+Arlington Forest lies at one end of the spectrum (fig. 1), and we welcome the General Land Use Plan's commitment to preserving the historic value and livability of neighborhoods like ours.